Our Panel Selection Philosophy

-Choosing the right solar panel can be an important and anxiety inducing step in the solar design process.
-Luckily, we do the heavy lifting for you, optimizing your equipment list for optimal performance and ROI.
-There are A LOT of panel options, but here we'll go through which solar panels Project Solar offers and why.
+Choosing the right solar panel can be an important and anxiety-inducing step in the solar design process.
+Luckily, we do the heavy lifting for you, optimizing our equipment list for optimal performance and ROI.
+There are A LOT of panel options, but here we'll go through why Project Solar offers the solar panels we do.

-At Project Solar, our mission is to make solar not only "affordable" (overused, vague marketing word) but also the best performing investment in a household's portfolio.
+At Project Solar, our mission is to make solar not only affordable, but the best-performing investment in a household's portfolio.

-By cutting out commissioned salespeople (often door knockers) and focusing on efficient and scalable business practices that leverage technology, internet marketing, and economies of scale, we are able to drastically reduce the cost of solar, often below commercial rates.
+By cutting out commissioned salespeople (often door knockers) and focusing on efficient and scalable business practices that leverage technology and internet marketing, we are able to drastically reduce the cost of solar--often below commercial rates.

-Our customers are seeing ROIs ranging from 18-45% (state depending).
+Our customers are seeing ROI ranging from 18-45% (depending on the project and state).

 When selecting panels, brand rarely yields a better return.
 A Rolls Royce could be affordable to some, but that doesn't mean that it's a good investment.

-When it comes to equipment, having the "Rolls Royce" of equipment won't yield you any greater return or kWh output, you just end up paying more for what should be considered a commodity.
+When it comes to equipment, having the "Rolls Royce" of panels won't yield you any greater return or kWh output; you just end up paying more for what should be considered a commodity.

 There are 3 primary attributes we look for when selecting panels for our customers.